AdobeDocs/experience-manager-core-components.en/help/developing/success.md

 ### Use the UI Kit for Adobe XD {#ui-kit}

-As soon as there is a proven need for a custom component, leverage the [UI kit for Adobe XD](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/AEM-CoreComponents-UI-Kit.xd)  so that the designers can start building the wireframes and the designs with the Core Components as building blocks.
+As soon as there is a proven need for a custom component, leverage the UI kit for Adobe XD, [which can be downloaded here,](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/AEM-CoreComponents-UI-Kit.xd) so that the designers can start building the wireframes and the designs with the Core Components as building blocks.

 ## Don't Overlook Powerful Features {#powerful-features}